 As an employer, you want your workforce to be both engaged and motivated.
-With employee engagement at around 32.6%, it is important to know the difference between engagement and motivation.
+With employee engagement at around 32.6%, it is important to know the difference between employee engagement and motivation.
+Engaged employees will decrease your employee turnover rate and you'll have much happier and longer tenured employees!

 Engagement is an active agreement to do something for someone.
 Motivation is the will to do something.
-Both are critical to creating high performance teams.
+Both are critical to creating high performance teams, but employee motivation and engagement are two different things and both are critical in building a great team.

 Employee Motivation and Engagement Examples: